Cuando habla el corazón: Plot

 Set in Chihuahua in 1905, two young men are sent out hunting separately as tests of their manhood (prueba de cartrucho), each one given only one cartridge.
 Cruz González (Mendoza) hopes to bring back a bear, but Miguel Del Campo's (Infante) father insists that if Miguel doesn't get a deer, that he's not to come home.
 When Miguel takes a shot at a deer, he falls and shoots in the air.
 A little while later Cruz sees Miguel looking unhappy, who explains that now he can't go home because he used his only cartridge and didn't kill a deer.
 Cruz offers Miguel his only cartridge, explaining he'll get another one from home.
 Later Miguel brings a deer back home and his father is very proud, however Cruz has nothing to show for his effort and greatly disappoints his godfather Don Rafael (Soto Rangel) who disowns him.

 Ten years later Miguel travels to San Andres, Chihuahua and seduces a young woman named Anna María (Cora).
 He then receives news that his father is ill and tells her he needs to go back home, with a promise that he'll return.
 He leaves her the letter that Cruz sent him as proof that he had to leave.

 After a period of mourning, Miguel throws a birthday party for his sister Cecilia (Zea), Marco (Pérez) brings flowers for her but is not allowed to enter the party by Miguel and Cruz.
 Miguel warns Marco to leave her alone, but Marco insinuates that one of them has committed sins in San Andres but won't say more, telling them to find out on their own.
-During the party Miguel receives a letter stating that his sister, Anna María is not well, and leaves for San Andres.
-By the time he gets there she has already died, and Miguel vows to take care of her newborn daughter and avenge her dishonor.
+During the party Cruz receives a letter stating that his sister, Anna María is not well, and leaves for San Andres.
+By the time he gets there she has already died, and Cruz vows to take care of her newborn daughter and avenge her dishonor.